 Here’s the lowdown on what has changed and how it is supposed to work.

 Increase in the Child Tax Credit Amount for 2021

-The IRS sent notices in June to taxpayers it determined to be eligible for advanced payments.
-These notices detailed the amount and timing of the advanced payments.
-No additional action is required from the taxpayer unless they want to change their bank information or do not want to get the advanced payments.
+The IRS sent notices in June to taxpayers it determined to be eligible for advance payments.
+These notices detailed the amount and timing of the advance payments.
+No additional action is required from the taxpayer unless they want to change their bank information or do not want to get the advance

 How to Check Your Status

 The IRS has a portal where you can make changes to your bank information.
 You can also stop the payments if you wish to do so.
 Any stop would be effective the following month.

 You can also access the non-filing tool form here, if you think you are eligible but have not filed a return for either of the last two tax years or provided non-filing information to the IRS before.

 You can check your eligibility for advance payments here.